-In 2015, to measure direct radiation from Laboratory operations, 58 environmental thermoluminescent dosimeters (TLDs) were deployed on site, of which 9 were placed in known radiation areas.
-Eighteen TLDs were deployed at off-site locations.
-Over the year, two off-site TLD locations were discontinued and five locations were added.
+To measure direct radiation from Laboratory operations, 49 environmental thermoluminescent dosimeters (TLDs) were deployed on site, of which 9 were placed in known radiation areas and 18 off-site areas.
 An additional 30 TLDs were placed in a lead-shielded container for use as reference and control TLDs for comparison purposes.
 The average dose of all TLDs showed there was no additional contribution above the natural background radiation to on- and off-site locations from BNL operations.